Table of Contents

 The bottom of Argentina to the top of Alaska over two years?
-Let’s do it!!
+Let’s do it!

 Since finishing a two-year overland bike trip from Europe to Australia (2012-14), I’ve completed dozens of month-long rides around the globe.
-While this has allowed me to get a taste for so many amazing places, it makes me feel uneasy to fly around the world all the time when it’s environmentally unsustainable.
+While this has allowed me to get a taste of so many amazing places, it makes me feel uneasy to fly around the world all the time when it’s environmentally unsustainable.